Heroes on the Hills

-Edale Mountain Rescue Team have been helping to save lives and rescue lost and injured people on the hills and valleys of the Peak District for over 63 years.
-Read all about the team, their work and what it takes to be a member in this great article from Dave Torr, who has been involved with the team for over 10 years.
+Edale Mountain Rescue Team have been helping to save lives and rescue lost and injured people on the hills and valleys of the Peak District for over 60 years.
+In this fascinating article from Dave Torr, you can read all about the team, their work and what it takes to be a member of this very special bunch of heroes.

 Edale Mountain Rescue Team came into inception as a reaction to the popularity of the newly-formed Peak District National Park on 17 April 1951, the first National Park in England and Wales.
 The landlord of the Nag’s Head in Edale, Fred Heardman, and the newly appointed Head Ranger for the National Park, Tom Tomlinson, got together to form an emergency rescue post at the pub.

-It was a typical cold Edale Sunday morning on 19 February 1956 when representatives from the Mountain Rescue Committee, Peak Park Planning Board, Fire, Police and the RAF MRT at Harpur Hill met at the Nag’s Head to begin the first recorded exercise of Edale MRT.
+It was a typical cold Edale Sunday morning on 19 February 1956 when representatives from the Mountain Rescue Committee, Peak Park Planning Board, Fire, Police and the RAF MRT at Harpur Hill met at the Nag’s Head to begin the first recorded exercise of Edale Mountain Rescue Team.

 The next real milestone came after the ‘Four Inns’ tragedy in the Winter of 1964, when three Boy Scouts lost their lives.
 Within 12 months of this tragic event the Peak District Mountain Rescue Organisation (PDMRO) came into being, which brought greater organisational elements to the Peak District.
 The seven teams that made up the PDMRO, and still do to this day, are Edale, Buxton, Glossop, Kinder, Woodhead, Oldham and Derby.